Rachael-source/LITA-CLASSES-DOCUMENTATIO--/README.md

   - Data-Based Administrator

 ## INTRODUCTION TO EXCEL FUNCTIONS ( BASIC EXCEL FUNCTIONS)
-  In exce, formulas and functions are used to perform calculations and manipulate data, but they differ in their purpose and syntax
+  In excel, formulas and functions are used to perform calculations and manipulate data, but they differ in their purpose and syntax
 ### FORMULAS
   - A formula is an equation that calculates a value.
   - It starts with an equals sign (=)